wikitree/wikitree-browser-extension/docs/CallsTo wikitree.com.md

 ## api.wikitree.com

 All calls to api should have the &appID=xxx parameter.
-At som point in the future it will be required parameter.
+At some point in the future it will be a required parameter.

 ## apps.wikitree.com

-Calls to apps domain don't require the appID=xxx parameter unless you are using other user's data.
-I think I noticed that some Tree apps do calls to the apps domain and in those cases it is usefull to add the identification parameter.
+Calls to the apps domain don't require the appID=xxx parameter unless you are using other user's data.
+I think I noticed that some Tree apps do calls to the apps domain and in those cases it is useful to add the identification parameter.
 * For a page without parameters add ?appID=xxx to the URL.
 * For a page with parameters add &appID=xxx to the URL.